-Paul Stephenson who was born in Essex, England to West African and British parents and an ex-Royal Air Foreman explored exposing the Omnibus Company’s discriminatory practices.
-Teaching night classes at the time and knowledgeable of the 1955-1956 Montgomery Bus Boycott in Alabama, USA, Stephenson recruited one of best pupils, 18-year-old Guy Baily, 18, and together decided to respond to a vacant bus conductor employment advertisement in the Bristol’s Evening Post.
-At his interview, the bus manager told Baily, ‘We do not hire black people.’
-To confirm this, Stephenson went to the Company’s General Manager, Ian Patey, who affirmed the Omnibus Company’s racialist practices.
-Dissatisfied West Indians Roy Hackett, Owen Henry, Audley Evans and Prince Brown formed the West Indian Development Council, a coalition to challenge and publicize the Omnibus Company’s racist policy.
+Paul Stephenson, who was born in Essex, England to West African and British parents and an ex-Royal Air Foreman, explored exposing the Omnibus Company’s discriminatory practices.
+Teaching night classes at the time and knowledgeable of the 1955-1956 Montgomery Bus Boycott in the United States, Stephenson recruited one of best pupils, 18-year-old Guy Baily, and together decided to respond to a vacant bus conductor employment advertisement in the Bristol’s Evening Post.
+At his interview, the bus manager told Baily, “We do not hire black people.”
+To confirm this, Stephenson went to the Company’s General Manager, Ian Patey, who affirmed the Omnibus Company’s practices.
+Roy Hackett, Owen Henry, Audley Evans and Prince Brown formed the West Indian Development Council, a coalition to challenge and publicize the Omnibus Company’s racist policy.
 On April 29, 1963, the coalition announced that no blacks would ride the bus the subsequent day.
-The 30th April bus boycott garnered national support and disapproval.
+The April 30 bus boycott garnered national support and disapproval.

-The bus boycott also revealed white working-class wage earners’ economic fragility and the public’s perception of black men’s masculinities.
-After months of boycotting, the TGWU in a meeting with 500 bus workers agreed on August 27, 1963 to end the colour bar, and Patey publicly announced it ‘dead’ the next day.
+The bus boycott also revealed white working-class wage earners’ economic fragility and the public’s perception of black masculinity.
+After months of boycotting, the TGWU in a meeting with 500 bus workers agreed on August 27, 1963 to end the color bar, and Patey publicly announced it “dead” the next day.
 On September 17, Raghibir Singh, a British-Asian Sikh, became Bristol’s first non-white bus conductor.
 Soon afterwards Black bus crews were then hired.